sunskynyc-eng/gedc-research-prompt/docs/prompt_technical_breakdown.md

 ### Notes

-- Paper length is the primary cost driver.
-A 10-page paper saves approximately 10,000 input tokens (~$0.05) compared to a 25-page paper.
-A 40-page paper adds approximately 10,000 tokens (~$0.05).
+- Research paper length is the primary cost driver.
 - The self-check log (Section 7) accounts for approximately 53% of output tokens.
 If cost becomes a consideration at scale, a condensed log mode would be the highest-impact optimization.
 - Output tokens cost 5x more per token than input tokens.
 Verbose field values in the output document have a greater cost impact than prompt length.
 - Prompt caching can reduce input costs for the prompt portion (~5,300 tokens) by 90% on repeated runs, saving approximately $0.02 per run.
 At high volume this compounds but is not the primary cost lever given the paper dominates input tokens.